hans-mayer/blog/_posts/2026-05-03-RTK-base-rover-with-Ublox-GNSS-receivers.markdown

 ![rover for a short period](/images/rover_short_2026.png)

 The graph above shows the measurement for a short period of time.
-Each dot symbols a second.
+Each data point represents a one-second interval.
 As we can see almost all dots are within a circle of 5 mm radius.
-If I move the rover antenna for example 3 cm away from the current position then a new cloud of dots will be create in a distance of 3 cm from the old one.
+Moving the rover antenna by 3 cm results in a distinct new cluster of points, precisely reflecting the displacement.
 If the antenna is moved further away - for example one meter - then the status "Fixed" is lost and falls back to "Floating".

 ![rover for a longer period](/images/rover_long_2026.png)